-d in May a next yea and will shape the r as well.
-Total Cohort 4- Year Grad Rate - ED Students 42% Yellow Likely to be met.
-Given that 90% of Monroe's student population is Economically Disadvantaged, strategies outlined in previous sections pertain here.
-Cohort analysis Of the total cohort of 192 students, there have been 6 early graduates and there are another 76 students with 16 credits and at least 3 Regents, providing a projection of 43% at this point.
+d in May a next year nd will shape the ras well.
+Total Cohort 4 Year Grad Rate - ED Students 42% Yellow Likely to be met. student Disadvar populatio ntaged, st Monroe's n is Economically rategies outlined ns pertain here.
+Cohort t analysis Of the total cohort of 192 students, there have been 6 early graduates and there are another 76 students with 16 credits and at least 3 Regents, providing a projection of 43% at this point.
 This would meet the target.
-Post-graduation plans of Completers 13% 15% Green Yes The forms were sent from Central Office to the school in April.
-The expectation has been set with counselors.
-Counse elor and adm ninistrative Counselors and students will be meeting at the beginning of May to complete the graduation plans.
-Expected results for this phase of the project are fully met, work is on budget, and the school is fully implementing this strategy with impact.
-Yellow Some barriers to implementation / outc spending exist; with adaptation/correction will be able to achieve results. school - implementation / outcomes / spending encountered; results are at-risk of not ajor strategy adjustment is required.
+Post-graduation plans of Completers n 13% 15% Green Yes Office to the scho ent from Central ol in April.
+The een set with Counse elor and admi iinistrative Counselors and students will be meeting at the beginning of May to complete the graduation plans. s phase of the pro is strategy with in work is on budget, and the school Yellow Some barriers to implementation / outcomplementation / outcomplementation / spending exist; with adaptation/correction will be able to achieve results. school - implementation / outcomes / spending encountered; results are at-risk of not ajor strategy adjustment is required.